Gandhi papers set to fetch $1 million in auction

 "So many of the letters refer to the importance of this relationship and how Kallenbach was able to support Gandhi in a way few others could," Heaton explained.

-He gifted a large piece of land to his mentor which he named Tolstoy Farm, in honor of Russian author and philosopher Leo Tolstoy whose ideal of peaceful resistance influenced Gandhi.
+He gifted a large piece of land to his mentor which he named Tolstoy Farm, in honour of Russian author and philosopher Leo Tolstoy whose ideal of peaceful resistance influenced Gandhi.

 Among the most illuminating of the documents on sale are the dozens of letters written by Gandhi's sons which provide details of Gandhi's life in India, particularly after his return when he lived in relative obscurity.